Ahlfors-regular conformal dimension and energies of graph maps: Introduction

 (In particular, as in this paper, there are quantities associated to the edges rather than the vertices, as contrasted with the more common notions of combinatorial $q$-modulus in the literature.)
 With this correspondence, Kwapisz' formulas match with ours; for instance, his $P(\mathcal{J})$ \cite[Eq.~(1.2)]{Kwapisz20:ConfDimResist} agrees with our $\bigl(E^1_q(\phi)\bigr)^q$ in Eq.~\eqref{eq:E1q}.
 One difference between our approaches is that he deals with signed flows as in electrical networks, while we deal with more general unsigned tensions related to elasticity; see the discussion in \cite[Appendix~B]{Thurston19:Elastic}.

 A more substantive difference is that our $q$-conformal energies enjoy exact sub\hyp multiplicativity \cite[Prop.~A.12]{Thurston19:Elastic}, while Kwapisz only proves weak sub\hyp multiplicativity, up to a constant \cite[Theorem~1.3]{Kwapisz20:ConfDimResist}.
-On the other hand, by only asking for weak sub-multiplicativity, he is able to get bounds on $q$-resistance for both the graph analogous to the one we consider (his~$\mathcal{G}_n$) and its dual.
+On the other hand, by only asking for weak sub-multiplicativity, he is able to get bounds on $q$-resistance for both the graph analogous to (but more general than) the ones we consider and its dual.
 Correspondingly, he gets numerical lower bounds, in addition to numerical upper bounds analogous to the ones we get.
 (Our numerical lower bounds rely on Theorem~\ref{thm:Nbar}, which is unlikely to be sharp in general.)

 In another direction, in the non-dynamical setting of Gromov hyperbolic complexes, Bourdon and Kleiner \cite{MR3356973} consider families of analytic invariants such as $\ell^p$ cohomology and separation properties of certain associated function spaces.
 It would be interesting to know if there is a connection to this work in our setting.